vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 * Copy file `cse.service` from CSE installation location and move it to `/etc/systemd/system/cse.service`.
 * Copy `cse.sh` to /home/vmware.

 Once installed you can start the CSE service daemon using `systemctl start cse`.
-To enable, disable, and stop the CSE service, use CSE client.
+To enable, disable, and stop the CSE service remotely, use CSE client.

 ```sh
 # hook CSE unit into relevant places to automatically do things